-- 1. Students enrolled in their final semester at a Post-Secondary Institution (PSI): These Students may provide unofficial transcript(s) at the time of registration indicating that they are enrolled in the final semester at a PSI.
+- 1. Students enrolled in their final semester at a Canadian Post-Secondary Institution (PSI): These Students may provide unofficial transcript(s) at the time of registration indicating that they are enrolled in the final semester at a PSI.
 They must however provide their official transcript(s) showing degree conferral within four months from their PREP or PEP Commencement Date, failing which the Student's enrollment shall be cancelled, the results of any PEP module examination(s) written by the Student shall be discarded and disregarded and the Student not permitted to enroll in or attend PREP or PEP module thereof, or to challenge any of the PEP module examinations. - 2.
 Students who have completed all the academic requirements to confer their degree however have not yet conferred their degree: These Students may provide unofficial transcript(s) at the time of registration indicating that they are enrolled in the final semester at a PSI.
-They must however provide their official transcript(s) showing degree conferral within four months from their PREP or PEP Commencement Date, failing which the Student's enrollment shall be cancelled, the results of any PEP module examination(s) written by the Student shall be discarded and disregarded and the Student not permitted to enroll in or attend PREP or PEP module thereof, or to challenge any of the PEP module examinations. - 3.
-Accredited Students (Direct to CFE): These Students must provide official transcript(s) two weeks prior to the CFE results release date, failing which the Student's CFE result will be considered an unsuccessful attempt.
+They must however provide their official transcript(s) showing degree conferral within four months from their PREP or PEP Commencement Date, failing which the Student's enrollment shall be cancelled, the results of any PEP module examination(s) written by the Student shall be discarded and disregarded and the Student not permitted to enroll in or attend PREP or PEP module thereof, or to challenge any of the PEP module examinations. - Accredited Students (Direct Entry to Capstone 2 and Direct Entry to CFE): These Students must provide official transcript(s) 14 Days prior to the public release of CFE results, failing which the Student's CFE result maybe considered an unsuccessful attempt. - 4.
+Accredited Students (Direct entry to Electives and Direct entry to Capstone 1): These Students must provide official transcript(s) the earlier of: upon conferral from their CPA Accredited program and 14 Days prior to the public release of CFE results, failing which the Student's CFE result may be considered an unsuccessful attempt.